My Review of National Geographic-Lindblad Expeditions Voyage Through Scotland’s Wild Isles

 River Cruising Insight:

 One of the things I love most about river cruising is docking right in the city centre.
-You can join organised tours or simply wander off at your own pace — perfect for those who love flexibility.
+You can join organised tours or simply wander off at your own pace, making it perfect for those who love flexibility.
 However, be aware that cabins are compact.
-Ours on the Diamond Deck measured approximately 16 square metres — thoughtfully designed but cosy.
+Ours on the Diamond Deck measured approximately 16 square metres, thoughtfully designed but cosy.
 The largest cabins available are around 32 square metres, so don’t expect the expansive space of luxury ocean cruise ships.

 Day Two: Bratislava – Compact and Characterful